“Your customer doesn’t care how much you know until they know how much you care.”

-So-called “support” often consists of poorly compensated call center reps who are not involved in the sales process, are rarely mentioned as part of the solution and are incentivized to handle more issues and clients rather than spend the time to be exceptional for one customer.
+So-called “support” often consists of poorly compensated call center reps who are not involved in the sales process, are rarely mentioned as part of the solution, and are incentivized to handle more issues and clients rather than spend the time to be exceptional for one customer.
 You are now in the “hot potato” customer-service game, where the winner seems to be the one that can transfer you to another department the fastest.

 Your sales rep?
 Gone in search of new logos.
-If that sounds familiar, it’s because direct sales and support teams in telecom and IT have been doing it for decades and, frankly, we need to demand better.
+If that sounds familiar, it’s because direct sales and support teams in telecom and IT have been doing it for decades, and, frankly, we need to demand better.

 Sales and support have become “order takers,” not problem-solvers.
-The problem is not them, it’s the service provider who does not compensate them to get to know you, your business and your needs.
+The problem is not them; it’s the service provider who does not compensate them to get to know you, your business, and your needs.

 The sales rep moves on because that is what pays them.
-The support rep gets you to the next department because the call center metrics looks so much better if they handle 30 calls per hour poorly vs. a few calls that truly make customers happy.
+The support rep gets you to the next department because the call center metrics look so much better if they handle 30 calls per hour poorly vs. a few calls that truly make customers happy.

-The cost of “order takers”
+The cost of “order takers.”

 The result is that the customer often ends up paying more due to this oversight.
-Customers simply lack the time or knowledge to decipher the cryptic code of their technology invoices.
+Customers lack the time or knowledge to decipher the cryptic code of their technology invoices.
 Your options then consist of: “pay the bill” or call the “hot potato” support line and waste hours of your life department hopping.

 How do we fix this flawed model?
 It’s pretty simple, actually.

-Customer retention is king
+Customer retention is king.

 The choice is yours — “hot potato,” order takers, or solutions-based agents who will invest time in your business.